asifthedev/learnwhatmatter/readme.md

 ## Solution

 We utilized the **CrewAI** framework alongside **OPENAI's API** to construct a Multi-Agent System.
 This system searches Google and scrapes popular job posting websites for job descriptions related to a specific role.
-It then analyzes the **common skills** that are in demand across all available jobs in the market.
+It then analyzes the **common skills** across all available jobs in the market.
 These are the skills you should prioritize, as they are sought after by most companies.

 ### Key Features: